Bone Metastases: When Cancer Spreads to the Bones

 in the bone is called primary bone cancer.
 There are different types of primary bone

 A tumor that has metastasized to bone is not made of bone cells.
 Bone metastases are

-made up of abnormal cancer cells that start from the original tumor site.
+made up of abnormal cancer cells that started from the original (primary) tumor site.

-For example, lung cancer that spreads to the bone is made of lung cancer cells.
+For instance, lung cancer that spreads to the bone is made of lung cancer cells.
 In

-this case, bone metastasis would be called metastatic lung cancer.
+this case, the bone metastasis would be called metastatic lung cancer.
 In adults,

 areas may be painful.

 and unstable.
 They may break or collapse.
 They can also be painful.